collinco/DiscordHackWeek/README.md

 ## Using

-There are currently two commands:
+There are currently four commands:

 - ```!allChat sampleString```